redox-os/website/content/news/this-month-250930.md

 <a href="/img/hardware/blackberry-key2-le.jpg"><img class="img-responsive" alt="Redox running on Blackberry KEY2 LE" src="/img/hardware/blackberry-key2-le.jpg"/></a>

+## OpenSSH on Redox!

+The moment finnaly came, Wildan Mubarok successfully ported OpenSSH to Redox.

+It will allow us to remotely control the system on both QEMU and real hardware.

 ## Nginx and PHP on Redox!

 Wildan Mubarok successfully ported Nginx and PHP to Redox.